 - Strategic Planning Team meets regularly

-- Sub groups shape plan around 3 goals: Engagement, Facilities, Stewardship
+- Sub groups shape plan around three goals: Engagement, Facilities, Stewardship

-- Alumni Town Hall Meetings held in 6 cities: Boston, New York, Charlotte, Baltimore, DC, Richmond
+- Alumni Town Hall Meetings held in six cities: Boston, New York, Charlotte, Baltimore, DC, Richmond

-- 3 Town Hall Meetings held on campus for students, faculty and staff
+- Three Town Hall Meetings held on campus for students, faculty, and staff

-- 2 Town Hall Meetings held in Lynchburg for local alumni
+- two Town Hall Meetings held in Lynchburg for local alumni

 - Kick-off Meeting

-- 2 Open Forums held for faculty, staff, students
+- Two Open Forums held for faculty, staff, and students

 - Space Planning open forum